 For ASIL D compliance, over 90% of Multiple-Point Faults should be detected and mitigated.

-For our purposes the key point for safety analysis via FMEDA is to evaluate the capability of the design to meet the target metrics SPFM, LFM, and PMHF described above.
+For our purposes, the key point for safety analysis via FMEDA is to evaluate the capability of the design to meet the target metrics SPFM, LFM, and PMHF described above.
 Another aspect that must be considered is the need for configurability of the FMEDA tool.
-Most Renesas components intended to be used in a safety related context are developed in a way which allows for the product to be used in a multitude of systems, applications, and vehicles.
-Referred to as a Safety Element out of Context (SEooC), the safety requirements of said element under analysis are dictated by the target use case; changes in configuration of the FMEDA are needed for precise use case analysis.
+Most Renesas components intended to be used in a safety-related context are developed in a way that allows for the product to be used in a multitude of systems, applications, and vehicles.
+Referred to as a Safety Element out of Context (SEooC), the safety requirements of a said element under analysis are dictated by the target use case; changes in the configuration of the FMEDA are needed for precise use case analysis.
 (For the remainder of this discussion, the SEooC described will be a "component.")

 Renesas has developed a proprietary FMEDA tool coined "CAR Tool": CAR = Customizable Analysis Report.
 This CAR tool implements a TÜV-NORD approved methodology for component safety analysis.
 [TÜV-NORD is a renowned international safety certification body.]
 It's critical that a customizable tool is available for system and component safety analysis; depending on the safety goals identified by the system integrator, multiple parameters must be modifiable for a precise analysis of each safety goal.
 This means that for each safety goal, an independent analysis should be possible, where adjustments can be made and results analyzed for confirmation of that safety goal's target ASIL compliance.

-In addition to being customizable, the CAR Tool is constructed for use to guide the system integrator in a step-by-step fashion, to adjust parameters and settings in a logical manner.
-This is achieved by use of various modules for entering and modifying parameters/values based on the actual use case.
-We will step through a high level customization, and introduce other key concepts along the way.
+In addition to being customizable, the CAR Tool is constructed for use to guide the system integrator in a step-by-step fashion and to adjust parameters and settings in a logical manner.
+This is achieved by the use of various modules for entering and modifying parameters/values based on the actual use case.
+We will step through a high-level customization, and introduce other key concepts along the way.

 Multiple safety goals can be defined for the SEooC under analysis, with each safety goal having different timing parameters (e.g. time constraint to mitigate a fault) and ASIL targets.
 The Analysis Parameters module provides the entries to establish these varied safety goals.